Tony Esposito: Early years

 Esposito grew up in Sault Ste.
 Marie, Ontario with his brother, fellow future NHL star Phil Esposito.
 Phil described why Tony wound up playing goalie as a child: "Tony and I would play by ourselves or we'd get two other guys and practice shooting.
 One guy would be the goaltender and the others would shoot and the guy with the fewest goals would take over in goal.
 Tony won't like me saying this, but he always lost.
 I guess you could say that's how he wound up as a goalie."
 He played college ice hockey for Michigan Tech.

 A three-year hockey varsity letter winner, Esposito was a three-time first-team All-America selection.
 He was a driving force in helping the Michigan Tech Huskies to the 1964–65 NCAA Championship and was named a first-team NCAA All-Tournament Team choice in 1965.
 Esposito was also a three-time All-WCHA first-team selection.
 In 2021, Esposito was named to the WCHA All-Decade Team for the 1960s.

 Esposito turned professional with the Vancouver Canucks in the Western Hockey League in 1967–68 and played with the Houston Apollos in the Central Hockey League in 1968–69.

 He first played in the NHL for the Montreal Canadiens during the 1968–69 season at age 25.
 He was only the third American college player selected by an NHL team.
 Esposito made his NHL debut against the Oakland Seals, playing 26 minutes in relief of Rogie Vachon.
 His first NHL start was against the Boston Bruins, then led by his brother Phil.
 The game ended in a 2–2 tie, in which Phil scored both goals for Boston and Tony made 33 saves.
 Esposito played thirteen regular-season games, due to both Gump Worsley and Vachon being injured.
 However, Esposito returned to the minor leagues when they both returned from their injuries.
 Worsley was injured again during the playoffs, so Esposito was called again.
-He served as backup to Vachon, dressing for all four games in the Finals as Montreal won the Stanley Cup, with Esposito having his name engraved on there as a winning member.
+He served as backup to Vachon, dressing for all four games in the Final as Montreal won the Stanley Cup, with Esposito having his name engraved on there as a winning member.
 As the Canadiens club was deep in goaltenders at that time, with Worsley, Vachon, and other prospects in the system, Esposito was left unprotected by the Canadiens in 1969.